abazilla/CFA-Rails-Major-Project/README.md

 This is a project created by myself as part of the Coder Factory Academy bootcamp.
 The goal was to fully ideate, design, plan, build, test and deploy a rails application from start to finish, using the skills learned in previous weeks.

+### Problem
+Schools in Australia can face difficulty when it comes to creating their school curriculums when outcomes set by their State Governments change.
+This is particularly the case when new content is added, such as the new Digital Technology outcomes being released by the NSW Government, which require both primary and high schools to now implement modern technology and aspects relating to it (including planning, logical thinking, building/coding) into their curriculums.

+School curriculums can be difficult to write especially for primary school children, since content has to be made for up to 4 hours a week from grades K-10, and also matches their appropriate capabilities and opportunities.

+### Solution
+The solution is OpenEducation, which is a double-sided platform in which teachers and schools may share their curriculums in full or part so that others may use to help create their curriculum.
+This is aimed to help curb the difficulties schools face when they are not familiar with new outcomes being introduced by the government, or when new content is being brought in to replace outdated content.

+In addition, this platform may also be used to share other related content such as lesson plans and resources, which will be particularly more useful to teachers who may need help for their day-to-day lesson planning.

+The way it works is users sign up and are able to post content.
+The content has a number of features, including uploading (multiple) files, search functionality, ability to show the outcomes set by their government, ratings, comments and more.
+This content is able to used by any other user at no cost, and can be improved upon through other input via ratings and comments.

+Extra functionality includes schools, whereby users can create a page for their schools with a number of details.
+Users are also able to “belong” to a school, and further functionality will allow users to see the content that particular schools use through the assocatiation between schools, its teachers and their content.

 # Installation

 Please visit this site for the live version: https://openeducation2.herokuapp.com/